A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Abstract

 \section{Abstract}

-Given a closed simple polygon $P$, we say two points $p,q$ see each other if the segment $\seg(p,q)$ is fully contained in $P$.
+Given a closed simple polygon $P$, we say two points $p,q$ see each other if the segment $\textrm{seg}(p,q)$ is contained in $P$.
 The art gallery problem seeks a minimum size set $G\subset P$ of guards that sees $P$ completely.
-The only currently correct algorithm to solve the art gallery problem exactly uses algebraic methods and is attributed to Sharir~\cite{EfratH06}.
-As the art gallery problem is \ER-complete~\cite{ARTETR}, it seems unlikely to avoid algebraic methods, for any exact algorithm, without additional assumptions.
+The only currently correct algorithm to solve the art gallery problem exactly uses algebraic methods.
+As the art gallery problem is \ER-complete, it seems unlikely to avoid algebraic methods, for any exact algorithm, without additional assumptions.

 In this paper, we introduce the notion of \emph{\visionstability}.
 In order to describe \visionstability consider an \emph{\enhanced} guard that can see ``around the corner'' by an angle of~$\delta$ or a \emph{\diminished} guard whose vision is by an angle of $\delta$ ``blocked'' by reflex vertices.
-A polygon~$P$ has \visionstability~$\delta$ if the optimal number of \enhanced guards to guard~$P$ is the same as the optimal number of \diminished guards to guard~$P$.
+A polygon~$P$ is \visionstable for an angle $\delta$ if the optimal number of \enhanced guards to guard~$P$ is the same as the optimal number of \diminished guards to guard~$P$.
 We will argue that most relevant polygons are \visionstable.
 We describe a {\em one-shot \visionstable} algorithm that computes an optimal guard set for \visionstable polygons using polynomial time and solving one integer program.
 It guarantees to find the optimal solution for every \visionstable polygon.
-We implemented an {\em iterative \visionstable} algorithm and show its practical performance is slower, but comparable with other state of the art algorithms.
+We implemented an {\em iterative \visionstable} algorithm and show its practical performance is slower, but comparable with other state-of-the-art algorithms.
+The practical implementation can be found at: \href{https://github.com/simonheng/AGPIterative}{\url{https://github.com/simonheng/AGPIterative}}.
 Our iterative algorithm is inspired and follows closely the one-shot algorithm.
-It delays several steps and only computes them, when deemed necessary.
+It delays several steps and only computes them when deemed necessary.

-Given a chord $c$ of a polygon, we denote by $n(c)$ the number of vertices visible from~$c$.
+A \emph{chord} is a straight line within a polygon connecting two non-adjacent vertices.
+Given such a chord $c$ of a polygon, we denote by $n(c)$ the number of vertices visible from~$c$.
 The {\em \chordwidth} ($\cw(P)$) of a polygon is the maximum $n(c)$ over all possible chords~$c$.
-The set of \visionstable polygons admit an FPT algorithm, when parametrized by the \chordwidth.
-Furthermore, the one-shot algorithm runs in FPT time, when parametrized by the number of reflex vertices.
-These are the first two FPT algorithms for the art gallery problem.
+The set of \visionstable polygons admit an FPT algorithm when parameterized by the \chordwidth.
+Furthermore, the one-shot algorithm runs in FPT time when parameterized by the number of reflex vertices.